WHO IS THE KILLER IN SCREAM

 Murder of Randy

 All flimsy arguments that Mrs. Loomis was the killer generally deal with her own words: »Randy spoke poorly of Billy and I got a little knife happy».
 In fact, the antagonist does not mean her own personal direct participation with a knife in her hand.
 She had no motivation and need to sit inside that van with clothing, mask, knife, and phone.
 She ordered her partner Mickey to punish Randy Meeks for the offensive words about Billy.
 In this respect, Mrs. Loomis was on the telephone line and had a notice about the issue.
 It’s a mystery how could she additionally communicate to Mickey, apart from cell-phone he used to talk to Randy.
-Gale and Dewey find a videotape of murderer’s amateur movie, filmed by Mickey without any doubt.
-It includes the shots from the van and makes it clear Mickey Altieri was the Ghost face.
+Gale and Dewey find a videotape of the murderer’s amateur movie, filmed by Mickey without any doubt.
+It includes the shots from the van and makes it clear Mickey Altieri was the killer.
 Within the process of stabbing Randy, the killer shows extreme strength, suppressing the victim.
 And finally, we can notice dark man pants and shoes of big size.

 Even considering the growing attention to Sidney Prescott even before the first murder and dozens of people present at the library, a threaten stated that Sidney would be killed the same day.
 And in fact, it would be the same day to end the story.
 This threatening letter was sent by someone who was inside the premise at the moment and who could have a view of Sidney and her PC number.
 It was too dangerous for Mickey Altieri to be this sender as he would be surely noticed both by Sidney Prescott and police detectives.
 Relatedly, Debbie Salt was unnoticeable and could have plenty of potential explanations to use the internet within the college library.
-As the fake reporter, she could ask to use the net to find some information or to make contact with the fake news.
+As a fake reporter, she could ask to use the net to find some information or to make contact with the fake news.
 In fact, the very purpose of the scene deals with an idea, that Cotton Weary maybe Scream killer.

 Assault on Dewey and Gale